Patriots of DAR Members

 ELIAS JENERETTE

-Elias Jenerette enlisted as a sergeant for three years at Georgetown on September 20, 1776 and was assigned to the 4th South Carolina Regiment in the Artillery.
-The Regiment was originally organized November 14, 1775, and committed to the Southern Defense June 18, 1776 when it became part of the Continental Army.
-In October 1776 six companies including the Independent Companies of Artillery of Beaufort and Georgetown were attached to the 4th Regiment.
+Elias Jenerette enlisted as a sergeant for three years at Georgetown on September 20, 1776, and was assigned to the 4th South Carolina Regiment in the Artillery.
+The Regiment was originally organized on November 14, 1775, and committed to the Southern Defense on June 18, 1776, when it became part of the Continental Army.
+In October 1776, six companies, including the Independent Companies of Artillery of Beaufort and Georgetown, were attached to the 4th Regiment.

-Elias served in the southern campaigns from Cat Island to Augusta and Brier Creek when the Regiment chased the British troops to Stono Ferry where they engaged May 12, 1779.
-Nearly 1,200 American Forces commanded by Gen. Benjamin Lincoln fought 900 British commanded by Lt.
+Elias served in the southern campaigns from Cat Island to Augusta and Brier Creek when the Regiment chased the British troops to Stono Ferry, where they engaged on May 12, 1779.
+Nearly 1,200 American Forces, commanded by Gen. Benjamin Lincoln, fought 900 British forces, commanded by Lt.
 Col. John Maitland.
 America suffered 146 killed or wounded and an additional 150 missing.
 Elias was among those wounded.
-The Battle at Stono Ferry was not only a victory for the British but led to an advance on Savannah and ultimately to the Siege of Charleston, a disastrous defeat for the Americans.
-Elias was with the Continental troops in a city divided by the war, under blockade and held under siege for two weeks.
-More than 13,000 British troops from New York under Sir Henry Clinton aided by General Charles Lord Cornwallis surrounded the city by land and sea.
+The Battle at Stono Ferry was not only a victory for the British.
+Still, it led to an advance on Savannah and ultimately to the Siege of Charleston, a disastrous defeat for the Americans.
+Elias was with the Continental troops in a city divided by the war, under blockade, and held under siege for two weeks.
+More than 13,000 British troops from New York under Sir Henry Clinton, aided by General Charles Lord Cornwallis, surrounded the city by land and sea.

-Elias survived not only the wound at Stono Ferry but the siege at Charleston and returned to North Carolina.
-Elias married three times and had several children.
-Following the death of first wife Nancy MNU in 1803, he married Catherine Davis and had five additional children before she died in 1816.
+Elias survived not only the wound at Stono Ferry but also the siege at Charleston and returned to North Carolina.
+He married three times and had several children.
+Following the death of his first wife, Nancy MNU , in 1803, he married Catherine Davis and had five additional children before she died in 1816.
 His third and final marriage in 1817 was to Margaret Poitevint.
 She outlived him by 12 years, dying in 1845.

-Elias was granted 200 acres for his service in 1789 and first applied for a pension in 1829 giving his residence as Columbus County and his age as 73.
-After months of delays his request was granted, and he received $33.00 a month until his death September 28, 1833 in Columbus County.
-His pay during his enlistment was $10.00 a month, and when he returned home his back pay totaled a little more than $400.00, probably for his entire service.
-His will, proven in February 1834 names his wife Margaret and twelve children: John W, Elizabeth, Lydia, Mary, Sarah Grisset, Nancy Gore, Isaac, Joseph, William, Martha, Margaret (Bellamy) and Kitty.
+Elias was granted 200 acres for his service in 1789, and he first applied for a pension in 1829, giving his residence in Columbus County and age at 73.
+After months of delays, his request was granted, and he received $33.00 a month until his death on September 28, 1833, in Columbus County.
+His pay during his enlistment was $10.00 a month, and when he returned home, his back pay totaled more than $400.00 for his entire service.
+His will, proven in February 1834, names his wife Margaret and twelve children: John W, Elizabeth, Lydia, Mary, Sarah Grisset, Nancy Gore, Isaac, Joseph, William, Martha, Margaret (Bellamy), and Kitty.
 Although his burial place is unknown his enlistment and pension papers prove residence in Brunswick and Columbus Counties.

 .